andrewh8/Facebook/README.md

 # Facebook

 Full stack application using React, Express, and MongoDB.
-REST API, MCV pattern, JWT Authentication, password encryption.
+REST API, MCV design pattern, JWT Authentication, password encryption.

 Allows users to create, read, update, and delete posts.
 Register a new account, login, connect with friends, recieve notifications, search for and view user profiles.